 - May also experience some urinary and gastrointestinal issues

-- It is not present in all of the types of seizure
+- It is not present in all of the types of seizures

 - It happens at the beginning of the focal or tonic-clonic seizure